Cannabis Resource Center

 Youth-serving providers, parents and other trusted adults are critical sources of information for youth on cannabis.
 The more information adults have, the more helpful they can be to the youth in their lives.

-The Cannabis Resource Center from the Getting Candid: Framing the Conversation Around Youth Substance Use Prevention Initiative, provides facts and resources to have conversations with youth about cannabis.
-This resource center will be continuously expanded to address changing policies and emerging prevention and treatment resources.
+The Cannabis Resource Center from the Getting Candid: Framing the Conversation Around Youth Substance Use Prevention Initiative provides facts and resources to have conversations with youth about cannabis.

 All forms of THC can be impairing.
 Products containing other forms of THC, like delta-8 THC, are increasingly available in the marketplace, even in states where cannabis use has not been legalized.
 Although cannabis is a topic of significant public discourse in the United States, it is not easy to find clear information about its health effects, prevalence rates or the differences between federal and state laws concerning the substance.